-Once ashore in Sa Dec, tour the town where French writer Marguerite Duras spent many years in her youth.
-Visit a colorful local market, and the house of Mr. Huynh Thuy Le, Duras' Chinese paramour, now a small museum.
+In the morning, board a local boat for Sa Dec.
+Once ashore, tour the town where French writer Marguerite Duras spent many years in her youth.
+Visit a colorful local market, and the house of Mr. Huynh Thuy Le, Duras' Chinese paramour.
 Afterwards, board a motor coach for Xeo Quyt, once used as a base during the French and U.S. wars and now an important ecological site.
 After lunch on board, a local boat takes you to Cai Be’s spectacular floating market.
-You also have an opportunity to visit candy and rice paper workshops.
+Use this opportunity to visit candy and rice paper workshops.
 This evening, enjoy a festive Farewell Dinner on board.

 Day 8: Ho Chi Minh City | Disembarkation